 What is the topic of today's lesson?

-4. Co-discovery of knowledge
+4. Joint discovery of knowledge

-Everyone bypasses this place:
+Everyone goes around this place:

 Here the earth is like dough.